 Learn how to use your fire extinguisher before an emergency.
 When it is time to get it serviced, take it out and practice with it.
 Let your family get the feel of using one.

 Dial 911 and then fight the fire.

-Fire extinguishers should be located in the kitchen, garage or workshop areas.
-Extinguisher should be located near exits.
+Fire extinguishers should be located in the kitchen, garage, or workshop areas.
+Extinguishers should be located near exits.
 Always leave yourself an escape route.

 Small kitchen fires in pans on the stove can be extinguished by putting the lids on.
 NEVER pour water on a grease fire.

-Remember smoke and heat rises, stay low, crawl if you have to.
+Remember smoke and heat rises, stay low, and crawl if you have to.

 Install and maintain heating equipment properly.

-Don’t store flammable materials, newspapers, rags, cleaning supplies or flammable liquids near a furnace, water heater, space heater or other source of open flame.
+Don’t store flammable materials, newspapers, rags, cleaning supplies, or flammable liquids near a furnace, water heater, space heater, or other sources of open flame.

 Don’t use extension cords with space heaters.

 Never use a kitchen range as a substitute for a heater.